If We Called Ourselves Yellow

 Which might explain why the fear that East Asian countries would take over the West became known as yellow peril.

-One of the first references to "yellow peril" can be traced to a dream that the German emperor Wilhelm II — best known for his bombastic political maneuvering in the years before, and during, World War I — had in 1895.
+One of the first references to "yellow peril" can be traced to a dream that the German Emperor Wilhelm II — best known for his bombastic political maneuvering in the years before, and during, World War I — had in 1895.
 In the dream, the emperor saw a Buddha on the back of a dragon, storming Europe.
 He commissioned an illustration of the dream, which he shared with leaders of Europe and the United States.
 The work, by the artist Hermann Knackfuss, depicted an archangel trying to persuade various European nations to band together to defend a womanly figure from the so-called yellow forces of Asia.
 It was titled "Peoples of Europe, Defend Your Holiest Possessions," and it appeared in 1898 in Harper's Weekly, which had hundreds of thousands of readers in the U.S. The image was widely referred to as "THE YELLOW PERIL."

 Not surprisingly, anxiety about Asia made its way into pop culture, too.
 In 1913, the British author Sax Rohmer created a fictional villain, Dr. Fu Manchu.
-The doctor — with his long, scraggly moustache and jaundiced-looking skin — became an unofficial template for portraying Chinese men as lecherous and maniacal.
-Fu Manchu made his on-screen debut in 1923 in The Mystery of Dr. Fu Manchu, and he stuck around well into the 21st century.
+The doctor — with his long, scraggly mustache and jaundiced-looking skin — became an unofficial template for portraying Chinese men as lecherous and maniacal.
+Fu Manchu made his onscreen debut in 1923 in The Mystery of Dr. Fu Manchu, and he stuck around well into the 21st century.
 I've heard his name used countless times in the manner of nonsensical — but racist — playground taunts.
 So it wasn't terribly surprising when, in 2013, General Motors pulled an ad that featured women who say "ching-ching, chop suey" and referred to China as "the land of Fu Manchu."

 In 1956, Marvel's short-lived Yellow Claw comic featured a villain of the title's name.
-He was drawn with a bald head, long scraggly beard, slanted eyes, and, yes, fingers that resembled claws.
+He was drawn with a bald head, long scraggly beard, slanted eyes and, yes, fingers that resembled claws.
 True to the name, his skin had a distinct yellow hue.

 That was all make-believe.
 The real-life consequence of vilifying a race included things like the Chinese Exclusion Act of 1882, which banned Chinese immigration to the United States until 1943; the violence against hundreds of Filipino farmworkers in Exeter and Watsonville, Calif., who were mobbed and driven out of their homes by white Americans in 1929 and 1930; and the incarceration of more than 100,000 Japanese Americans during World War II.